Analysis | New audio reinforces Trump’s blatant pressure campaign to overturn the election

 “But whatever you can do, Frances, it’s a great thing,” Trump says.
 “It’s an important thing for the country.
 So important.
 You have no idea, so important.
 And I very much appreciate it.”

-Watson then seems to try to wrap up the call, less than five minutes in, again expressing her appreciation for the call and wishing Trump’s family a merry Christmas.
+Watson then seems to try to wrap up the call, less than five minutes in, again expressing her appreciation for the call and wishing Trump’s family a Merry Christmas.

 Trump, though, makes one last suggestive inquiry, asking whether Watson’s team will continue working after Christmas and noting the Jan.
 6 deadline, when Congress was due to formally accept the results of the electoral college.